Generic Name: ondansetron (on-DAN-se-tron)

-Constipation; drowsiness; headache; irritation, redness, pain, or burning at the site of injection; tiredness.
+Constipation; drowsiness; headache; irritation at the site of injection; tiredness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of ondansetron: